Death of Dale Earnhardt: Cause of death controversy

+NASCAR did not publicly issue a statement adopting these assertions.
+In 2002, Simpson filed a defamation lawsuit against NASCAR related to the report’s conclusions.

+In July 2001, Bill Simpson left Simpson Performance Products, citing the stress as "too much".
 A year after leaving his own company under controversy, Simpson returned to the motorsports safety industry after his one-year non-compete clause expired, starting IMPACT!
 Racing Products.

 Safety improvements

 After the accident, there were several safety improvements made in the sport of stock car racing.

 In response to the speculation about the broken lap belt in Earnhardt's car, many teams migrated from traditional five to six-point safety harnesses.

 Following the investigation into Earnhardt's death, results of which were released on August 21, 2001, NASCAR did not make any immediate changes regarding use of the HANS device.
 NASCAR president Mike Helton stated, "We are still not going to react for the sake of reacting."
 However, NASCAR did wish to "encourage their use".
 Most drivers had already begun to act voluntarily to wear the devices.
 Two days before the report was released, 41 out of 43 drivers were wearing them at the Pepsi 400 by Meijer at Michigan International Speedway.

 NASCAR mandated use of the HANS or Hutchens device in its top three series on October 17, 2001, with the Hutchens device being phased out in 2005, leaving only the HANS device.

 In addition to head and neck restraints, NASCAR began requiring the use of SAFER barriers at race tracks in which its top touring series compete.

 Soon after Earnhardt's death, NASCAR began developing the Car of Tomorrow (CoT), which was used in competition in the NASCAR Cup Series until it was replaced by the so-called "Gen 6" car for the 2013 season.
 The design of the CoT incorporated the result of research conducted in the aftermath of Earnhardt's death.
 All of the safety improvements from the CoT remain in the Gen 6 design (which have been credited as having saved Ryan Newman's life after he suffered a last-lap crash during the 2020 Daytona 500).